 As mentioned above, there can be many different social effects that result as allocations are discussed further, and perceptions are formed.
-In the past there has been some resistance to further decreasing a given sector's percentage allocation.
-It is difficult to predict the social effects with any allocation scheme as it would depend upon other management measures in conjunction with this one.
+In fisheries management generally, there has often been resistance to further decreasing a given sector's percentage allocation.
+It is difficult to predict the social effects with any allocation scheme for wreckfish as it would depend upon other management measures in conjunction with this one.

-The overall administrative effects are likely going to be minimal and the same across the viable alternatives.
+The overall administrative effects are likely to be minimal and the same across the alternatives.
 The wreckfish fishery is already managed under an ITQ program, which is a considerable administrative burden to the agency.
 Upon implementation of one of the action alternatives, there would be a temporary increased administrative burden to reallocate quota share to individuals in the program.
-However, this burden will be only at the implementation stage and minimal moving forward.
-Other administrative burdens that may result would take the form of development and dissemination of outreach and education materials for fishery participants and law enforcement.
-Administrative effects would not vary between Alternative 1 (No Action) and Preferred Alternative 2, Alternative 3, and Alternative 4.
+However, this burden will be only at the implementation stage.
+Other administrative burdens that may result with approval and implementation of this amendment would take the form of development and dissemination of outreach and education materials for fishery participants and law enforcement.
+Administrative effects would not vary substantially between Alternative 1 (No Action) and Preferred Alternative 2, Alternative 3, and Alternative 4.